AOrps/pmmap/kubernetes/readme.md

 	- for streaming: `kubectl logs -f ...`
 	- if there are mutliple containers within a pod, you need to be specific on which container within the pod.

+### Scheduling
+- Kubernetes looks for resources without the `nodeName` field and then will.
+- Can't modify an existing pod with the `nodeName` field

 ### Cluster Architecture